 Sussex Vision Lab

-In colour vision we study the polymorphisms of the medium and long-wavelength sensitive cones, their genetic determinants, and their impact on perception including the minority phenotypes of anomalous trichromacy and tetrachromacy.
-Currently, we are collaborating with Anna Franklin on her ERC-funded project COLOURMIND, using fMRI, EEG and psychophysics on infants, adults and cross-culturally to understand how colour perception becomes tuned to natural scene statistics.
+We are a lab at the University of Sussex researching visual perception, and particularly colour perception.
+In colour vision we study the underlying cortical neural mechanisms, the impacts on perception of variants of the medium and long-wavelength sensitive cones, including the minority phenotypes of anomalous trichromacy and tetrachromacy, and the impact of short term and long term exposure to perceptual environments on colour perception.
+Currently, we are conducting an ERC-funded project COLOURCODE on subjective colour experience and the cortical neural mechanisms of colour perception, and collaborating with Anna Franklin on her ERC-funded project COLOURMIND, to understand how colour perception becomes tuned to natural scene statistics.

 Sussex vision lab uses a combination of psychophysical, brain imaging, modelling and genetic methods to explore the structure, function and biological basis of the human visual system.
-The lab is currently home to 4 postgraduate research students and 4 undergraduate project students.
+The lab is currently home to 2 postdoctoral research associates, 5 postgraduate research students and 2 undergraduate project students.

 Colour vision and natural scene statistics